PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

 - 3-PhenylOrientations/: Input-files and output files for section 3.

 ## 1. Investigation of the Li-coordination environments
-1) MM3 modelling was performeed in Scigress on four different potential geometries of the sandwich complex Li<sub>4</sub>L<sub>2</sub>.
-Each started out from a different coordination geometry.
+1) MM3 modelling was performed in Scigress on four different potential geometries of the sandwich complex Li<sub>4</sub>L<sub>2</sub>.
+The calculations started from guess-structures with different coordination environments around the Li-atoms.
+These different environments were created by explicitly drawing (or not drawing) coordination bonds between the Li and different combinations of nitrogen atoms.
+The MM3 optimized structures can be found in the repository as *1[a,b,c,d]_MM3.xyz* in the *1-Coordination* folder.

-2) Geometry optimizations at the GFN2-xTB level performed on the MM3-optimized from step 1.1 using the *OPTIM* interface to the *XTB* program.
+2) Geometry optimizations at the GFN2-xTB level performed on the MM3-optimized cages from step 1.1 using the OPTIM interface to the XTB program.
 For each calculation, a charge of 5 was applied.
-The odata file shown below contains all the input parameters:
+The odata file shown below contains all the input parameters used during the calculation:

    odata:
    ```